Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Biomedical and behavioral research is defined as scientific investigations in the biological, behavioral, clinical, social, physical, chemical, computational, engineering, mathematical sciences, and other relevant disciplines.

-NIGMS training programs support students interested in research-based doctoral degrees, not professional degrees (M.D., D.M.D., Pharm.D., Psy.D., etc.), and typically prioritize research training within the NIGMS mission.
+At the graduate level, NIGMS training programs support students interested in research-based doctoral degrees, not professional degrees (M.D., D.M.D., Pharm.D., Psy.D., etc.), and typically prioritize research training relevant to the NIGMS mission.

 No. The Bridges to the Baccalaureate, U-RISE and MARC programs support undergraduates only.
 The Bridges to the Doctorate, G-RISE and IMSD programs support predoctoral training.
-Information on NIGMS postdoctoral training and career development programs can be found here.
+A full list of NIGMS training, career development, research education and fellowship programs can be found here.

 NIGMS makes awards to institutions of higher education, and these programs are responsible for selecting the trainees to be supported.
-To find an institution that has an NIGMS training award, please see the list of participating institutions for each designated program: https://www.nigms.nih.gov/training/Pages/TWD-Dashboard.aspx.
+To find an institution that has an NIGMS training award, please see the list of participating institutions for each designated program (see the NIGMS Training Awards Dashboard) and reach out to the PI of the program about how to apply to participate.

 Eligibility